picoblaze-IDS/bin2vhdl/README.md

 ## Description

-This README file details how to run a Bin2VHDL Program on a windows Operating System.
+This README file details how to run a Bin2VHDL Program.

-This program is used to convert the binary packet that it will receive in parameter, into a VHDL language.
+This program is used to convert the binary packet that it will receive as parameter, into VHDL language.

 ## How to use it

-The Bin2VHDL program is very simple to understand, the only thing that you need to give, is the binary file, then the program will automatically convert it into a VHDL language, and output the result of this convertion on the standart output.
+The Bin2VHDL program is very simple to understand, the only thing that you need to give, is the binary file, then the program will automatically convert it into VHDL language, and output the result of this convertion on the standard output.
 So then you just need to copy / paste the result in your PicoBlaze program.

     ./bin2VHDL binary_file

-- On Netbeans, to specify which file you gonna use, you have to right clic on your project, then go into the "properties", then go to "run" tab, and specify the name of the file into the "Arguments field.
+- On Netbeans, to specify which file you are going to use, you have to right click on your project, then go into the "properties", then go to "run" tab, and specify the name of the file into the "Arguments" field.

 ## Further information

-This program is now, no more used as a single program, we incorporated it into the PicoBlazePacketForger, in order to be more easy and relevant to use the whole java part.
+This program is no more used as a single program, we incorporated it into the PicoBlazePacketForger, in order to be more easy and relevant to use the whole java part.